f5devcentral/f5-agility-labs-cert/docs/class7/modules/module1.rst

 **HTTP Class profiles**

-F5 Networks replaced the HTTP Class profile in BIG-IP version 11.4.0, and later, with the introduction of the Local Traffic Policies feature.
+F5 replaced the HTTP Class profile in BIG-IP version 11.4.0, and later, with the introduction of the Local Traffic Policies feature.
 During an upgrade to BIG-IP version 11.4.0, if your configuration contains an HTTP Class profile, the BIG-IP system attempts to migrate